jackofallstreet/viralclawxyz/README.md

 ## What this is

-ViralClaw is a multi-agent operating system that replaces the manual creator workflow — research, strategy, production, distribution, and analytics — with a coordinated system that runs continuously and learns from every cycle.
+ViralClaw is a multi-signal intelligence layer specialized in capturing viral trends — with on-chain analysis as its core strength.
+It doesn't just detect signals, it synchronizes them: on-chain activity, social velocity, and narrative momentum are correlated into a single intelligence event, delivered as two outputs in lockstep — **participation alpha for degens** and **content intelligence for creators**.

-It's not a chatbot wrapper.
-It's not a scheduling tool.
-It's an agent OS: you submit a mission, the Orchestrator decomposes it into tasks, six specialized agents execute them, and nothing publishes without explicit human approval.
+It's not a dashboard.
+It's not a social listening tool.
+It's a synchronization layer: on-chain data, social signal, and narrative timing are fused in real time so that alpha and content are never out of sync with what's actually happening on-chain.

-The core thesis: the creators who win the next decade aren't the ones with the biggest teams — they're the ones with the best infrastructure.
-This is that infrastructure.
+The core thesis: the edge belongs to those who see on-chain first and move before the crowd — and right now, alpha hunters and content creators are reacting to the same signal hours apart, through completely disconnected tools.
+ViralClaw synchronizes them into one pipeline, one signal, two outputs, zero lag between them.

 ---